 One of my favorite Chase transfer partners is Hyatt.
 We have used our points to to stay at the Ventana Big Sur that typically costs over $2k per night.
 We’ve also used our Chase points to fly our family to Hawaii!
 By moving your points to a premium card, you can easily get more value out of your points.

-The Ink Business Cash card comes with a couple other benefits that I like; primary car rental insurance and extended warranty coverage.
+The card_name comes with a couple other benefits that I like; primary car rental insurance and extended warranty coverage.

 Car Rental Insurance – By paying for your entire rental car with this card, you get primary collision damage waiver coverage.
 Simply decline the collision insurance when renting your car.
 Here’s a great article from One Mile at a Time about the CDW coverage that comes with Ink business cards.